emmanuel-bv/iotedge-iva-nano/README.md

 You can learn more about its architecture in [NVIDIA's official documentation](https://docs.nvidia.com/metropolis/deepstream/dev-guide/index.html#page/DeepStream_Development_Guide%2Fdeepstream_app_architecture.html).

-To better understand how NVIDIA DeepStream works, let's have a look at its configuration file.
+To better understand how NVIDIA DeepStream works, let's have a look at its [default configuration file copied here in this repo](DemoModeDeepStreamConfiguration.txt) (called `Demo Mode` in IoT Central UI later on).

-From your favourite SSH client:

-1. Open an SSH connection with the IP address found above.
-Username is `dlinano` and so is the default password.

-    ```bash
-    ssh dlinano@YOUR_IP_ADDRESS
-    ```

-2. Open up the default configuration file of DeepStream to understand its structure:

-    ```bash
-    nano /data/misc/storage/DSconfig.txt
-    ```

 Observe in particular: